drexen00/python-learning/README.md

 # python-learning
 My Python learning journey — from basics to projects.
 Includes notes, practice scripts, and mini-projects.
-#  Python Learning

-This repository is my journey of learning Python — from basics to real projects.
-It contains code examples, notes, and mini-projects by topic:

 ##  Structure
 - **01_basics/** → variables, conditions, loops, functions